 A long-term per diem allowance is applicable when an individual’s original estimated travel is for more than 30 consecutive days in one location.
 SDSU Research Foundation follows the guidelines for long-term per diem as outlined by the U.S. General Services Administration.
 Please contact SDSU Research Foundation’s travel coordinator for current rates and policies.

-Please check with the cognizant SR administrator and PI or designee before making travel plans to ensure that the funding source for travel allows this upgrade and that the PI authorizes the additional expense.
+Please check with the cognizant SR grant specialist and PI or designee before making travel plans to ensure that the funding source for travel allows this upgrade and that the PI authorizes the additional expense.

 Individuals traveling outside the U.S. must contact SDSU Research Foundationís risk manager 30 days prior to departure to ensure adequate insurance coverage is provided.
 See Section V. for additional travel requirements.

 Travel warnings, public announcements, consular sheets and tips on safety abroad are available at the U.S. Department of State website .